cmendible/AzureBus/README.md

 queue.Send(new SampleMessage("message value"));
 </pre></code>

-## EasyAzureServiceBus is available as nuget package.
+AzureBus is available as nuget package.

-<pre><code>To install EasyAzureServiceBus, run the following command in the Package Manager Console
+<pre><code>To install AzureBus, run the following command in the Package Manager Console

-PM> Install-Package EasyAzureServiceBus</code></pre>
+PM> Install-Package AzureBus</code></pre>